-Explore the steep streets of this atmospheric town – stopping off to admire the railway station covered in ornate azulejos tiles – and then take a tasting tour of the Quinta do Bonfim and Quinta das Carvalhas vineyards.
+Explore the steep streets of this atmospheric town – stopping off to admire the railway station covered in ornate azulejos tiles – and then take a tasting tour of the Quinta do Bomfim and Quinta das Carvalhas vineyards.
 End your day on a high note with Portuguese celebrity chef Rui Paula’s creative cuisine at DOC, a gourmet restaurant with spectacular views over the Douro.

 For more of the Douro’s age-old vineyards, take a two-hour trip in a traditional wooden rabelo cargo boat with local company Magnifico Douro.

-Perched on a lofty plateau in Madeira’ peaceful southwest corner, the tranquil village of Prazeres overlooks fish-filled rivers, gorgeous green valley and the wild Atlantic.
+Perched on a lofty plateau in Madeira’ peaceful southwest corner, the tranquil village of Prazeres overlooks fish-filled rivers, a gorgeous green valley and the wild Atlantic.

-Check into Atrio, a hillside hotel for those spectacular views and then wander the streets of this far-flung hamlet admiring the pretty pastel-coloured houses, stopping off to greet pot-bellied pigs and llamas in the local zoo or sipping herbal tea with pastéis de nata (custard tarts) at the local casa de chá (teahouse).
+Check into Atrio, a hillside hotel for those spectacular views, then wander the streets of this far-flung hamlet admiring the pretty pastel-coloured houses, stopping off to greet pot-bellied pigs and llamas in the local zoo or sipping herbal tea with pastéis de nata (custard tarts) at the local casa de chá (teahouse).